PrioteasaAndrei/QA-with-transformers-WS23/README.md

 Inference time using llama2 (Ollama) on a RTX 3050 Ti 4 GB VRAM , 16 GB RAM, I7 10th generation, max_retrieved_docs = 50, used_tokens= 8295: 3 mins 53 seconds

 ## Conclusions and Future Work

+We conclude the following aspects about our work:
+- we have sucessfully built an end-to-end chat-bot using a RAG architecture on the pubmed articles which contain the keyword `intelligence` and answers questions in ...
+- we have created an evaluation method for our pipeline, using `RAGAS` to generate a synthetic dataset using `GPT 3.5 Turbo` as a critic and generator.
+We include in our synthetic dataset different subtypes of questions such as simple, reasoning, multi-context and conditional.
+- using our synthethic dataset we investigated the influence of different hyperparameters as follows:

+        - the influence of using an ensemble retriever and the influence  of the weight of the BM25 retriever

+        - using different chunking sizes and text splitting mechanisms.
+We concluded that the best chunking mechanism is a Sentence Transformer with a chunking size of 100 and an overlap of 10

+        - we compared different prompting strategy, dealing with length of generated text and conciseneses

+        - we compared two models for our generation component, llama2 (via Ollama) and GPT 3.5 Turbo (via OpenAI API).
+We concluded that GPT 3.5 Turbo is vastly superior to the llama2.

+In the current state the project has the following limitations, which will be adressed in future work:
+- querying after a specific date range is not bound to work (tests have shown use cases when the correct articles from that date range are returned and others when not)
+- does not support chat history (new queries do not take into account old queries)
+-

+For future work we propose the following improvements:
+- replacing the query augumentation mechanism with a MultiQuery retriever or a Step Back prompting retriever ([article](https://blog.langchain.dev/query-transformations/))
+- investigating the efficiency of a Self Query retriever in combination with a reranking / fusion mechanism
+- implementing history for our chat-bot